KevinMeteor/leetcode-sql-solutions/00550-game-play-analysis-iv/explanation.md

 ### ✔ 思路
 1. Get first logged in day.
-2. Return #of users that logged in two consecutive days.
+2. Return id of users that logged in two consecutive days.
 3. Get the total count of users.

 ### ✔ Time Complexity: $O(N^2)$

 ### ✔ Space Complexity: $O(N)$